Thursday, February 18, 2021

 Once the locomotives were raised from the ravine, they were taken back to Altoona for a detailed inspection.
 None of the wheels from the locomotives or tenders displayed any damage from striking an obstruction and were otherwise in good order.
 Both throttles were found in the closed position.
 While the locomotives were damaged beyond repair, the functionality of critical components enabled investigators to rule out that a mechanical defect had caused the incident.

 To unravel the Red Arrow’s speed during its final moments, the investigation turned to the train's surviving crew and railroad employees that had witnessed the train pass through Gallitzin.
 An important point to make clear is that both engines did not have speedometers onboard, nor were they required equipment at the time.
-Speed was calculated by counting the seconds between mileposts (posts spaced every mile along the tracks) or by the “feel” of the engine by an experienced engineer.
+Speed was calculated by counting the seconds between mileposts or by the “feel” of the engine by an experienced engineer.

 Engineer Billig later testified that he judged his speed to be 31mph before entering the curve.
 As the engine nosed into the curve, Billig glanced out the cab window and noticed in his periphery that the throttle had come half open.
 He recalled that it was open only a “few seconds” before he closed it.
 Moments later, he felt the engine begin to lean over.
 How the throttle could have opened on its own was one of the questions that was was never answered during the investigation.
 By design, the throttle cannot move unless it it is manually unlatched first.